clowdr-app/clowdr/frontend/README.md

 ## Setting up

-1. Follow the root ReadMe instructions for configuring Auth0.
+1. Follow the root README instructions for configuring Auth0.
 Then come back here.
-   BCP: Why not just swap steps 8 and 9 inthe top-level setup?
+   BCP: Why not just swap steps 8 and 9 in the top-level setup?
-1. Copy the `frontend/.env.example` to a new `frontend/.env` file.
+2. Copy the `frontend/.env.example` to a new `frontend/.env` file.
-1. Configure your `.env` file according to the [Frontend Configuration](#frontend-configuration) section below.
+3. Configure your `.env` file according to the [Frontend Configuration](#frontend-configuration) section below.
-1. Build and test the system locally (see _[Local Development](#local-development)_).
+4. Build and test the system locally (see [Local Development](#local-development) below).
+5. **Full Setup**: If using Netlify, then:
-1. Once you have set up Hasura Cloud, create a Netlify account and follow the steps below.
+   - Once you have set up Hasura Cloud, create a Netlify account and follow the steps below.
-1. In Netlify, create a new site from Git.
+   - in Netlify, create a new site from Git.

+BCP: I don't understand the formatting (bulleting and indentation) of the rest of this subsection.

 - If you're not part of the core Clowdr team, create and use a fork of this (`clowdr-app/clowdr`) repository.
+  BCP: Should that step not be part of the top-level "clone clowdr repo" step?
 - See _[Deployment to Netlify](#deployment-to-netlify)_ for instructions.

-1. Go back to Auth0 and add the Netlify app url(s) to the application configuration (see instructions in root ReadMe)
+1. If using Netlify, go back to Auth0 and add the Netlify app url(s) to the application configuration (see instructions in root README).

-## UI Components, Theming and Icons
+## UI Components, Theming, and Icons

 We use [Chakra UI](https://chakra-ui.com/) to build accessible, consistent UIs with [theming](@chakra-ui/theme-tools).
 Chakra also provides [icons](https://chakra-ui.com/docs/components/icon) and a system for [custom components](@chakra-ui/theme-tools).

+BCP: In there something to install here?
+Or is this jut FYI?

 ## GraphQL